 wikiHow is a trusted knowledge resource for over 150 million monthly visitors spanning 230 countries.
-Here’s how Fastly’s edge cloud platform helps them meet growing user expectations by providing the most up-to-date articles in real time.
+Here’s how Fastly’s edge cloud network helps them meet growing user expectations by providing the most up-to-date articles in real time.

 Location: Palo Alto, CA

 Customer since: August 2012